-The joint ESMA and EBA Guidelines on suitability89 point out the desirability of a higher level of harmonisation of the existing national frameworks in respect of the point in time when fit and proper assessments should be made.
+The joint ESMA and EBA Guidelines on suitability99 point out the desirability of a higher level of harmonisation of the existing national frameworks in respect of the point in time when fit and proper assessments should be made.
 National legislation requires institutions either to notify the NCAs before the intended appointment or after the appointment of the respective board member.
+In some participating Member States appointees can take up their position only after they have been authorised by the ECB, while in others they can take up their position prior to authorisation.
+This has led to a fragmentation of the legal frameworks across Member States.

-This harmonisation would ensure a higher level of consistency within the SSM, which would in turn contribute to strengthening the predictability of supervisory outcomes, thereby avoiding possible reputational risks for appointees and for credit institutions.
+Harmonisation of when the assessment is performed would ensure a higher level of consistency within the SSM, which would in turn contribute to strengthening the predictability of supervisory outcomes, thereby avoiding possible reputational risks for appointees and for credit institutions.